 Cheers!
 You just brought a tiny human into the world.
-You’re settling into a routine.
-You've managed to feed the baby in public.
-You've slept a couple of full nights.
-You're ready to celebrate with that champagne you meant to have the day the baby was born but were too tired to open for those first couple of months.
+You’re finally starting to settle into a routine and feeling ready to celebrate with that champagne you meant to have the day the baby was born—but were too tired to open for those first couple of months.

-All of these sites identify a drinking mom's milk as safe: the only reason to “pump and dump" is engorgement when you can’t easily feed the baby or store the milk.
+There’s no need to pump after drinking to avoid passing alcohol to your infant.
+The only reason to “pump and dump” after drinking alcohol is due to engorgement when you can’t easily feed the baby or store the milk.

 It is important to note many medical providers recommend that women do not breastfeed if they are feeling the effects of the alcohol.
-If you feel buzzed, there is some alcohol in your breastmilk—and it is probably better if babies do not drink that milk.
+If you feel buzzed, there is some alcohol in your breastmilk—and it is probably best if your baby does not drink that milk.
 We simply don’t know enough about the impacts, so we can’t say with certainly that it’s fine.
-For reference, Diana Spalding, Motherly's Digital Education Editor and a midwife writes that, "The American Academy of Pediatrics states that the "ingestion of alcoholic beverages should be minimized and limited to an occasional intake [which is approximately]...
-2 oz liquor, 8 oz wine, or 2 beers."
+But waiting 2 hours after finishing your drink means that your body has processed the alcohol from your blood and broken it down, and it won’t be present in your breast milk, negating the need to pump and dump.

 The real question to answer, then, is not should women pump and dump, it’s why do women believe they should?